The Scottish Highlands: A Road Trip

 In the lonely, often desolate landscape and highways of the highlands, Ullapool is an oasis of an entirely soulful kind.

-With heart and stomach full, get back on the A835 and drive south.
+With heart and stomach full, get back on the highway and continue south.

 Return to Inverness